-- In what way were you trained or taught to be a pleaser, to say yes all the time?
+- Do you remember a time you learned to be a pleaser, to say yes all the time?

-- In what way did you feel you had to make up for the things left undone in past generations?
+3. Why did you ever feel you had to make up for the things left undone in past generations?

 Most importantly, this can begin an honest dialogue.
 And the last question is, “How did you learn to ask for what you need?”
 Or even better, “What do you want and need now?”

 In conclusion, the behavior patterns we’re looking at here are the pleaser, the martyr, and the super-achiever.
-Once you begin to look from a broader perspective, the dialogue with your mom will change and grow, and, surprisingly, it will also change how you talk with the women at work.
+Once you begin to look from a broader perspective, the dialogue with your mom will change and grow.
+Surprisingly, it will also change how you talk with the women at work.

 Generational bonding is important